 If you’ve been injured in an accident – whether it be a car accident, semi-truck accident, pedestrian accident, boating accident, or even a slip-and-fall – chances are you’ve already gotten a phone call from one or more insurance company representatives.
 Dealing with insurance companies after being injured by someone else’s negligence can quickly become overwhelming and confusing for people with a limited understanding of the legal system, and it can be difficult to know when or how to look for help.

-There are, however, a number of scenarios where an accident victim may benefit from hiring an experienced personal injury attorney to handle the claim.
-It is often beneficial to at least consult with a qualified lawyer about whether representation is necessary, and since personal injury attorneys
+There are, however, a number of scenarios where an accident victim may benefit from hiring an experienced personal injury attorney to handle an insurance claim.
+It is often beneficial to at least consult with a qualified lawyer about whether representation is necessary, since most personal injury attorneys (including those at Davis Law Group) offer complimentary consultations and work on a contingency fee basis.

 Some of the important issues that accident victims need to consider when evaluating the costs and benefits of hiring a lawyer include: